-Law enforcement data indicate that 2-methyl-AP-237 has appeared in the United States illicit drug market.
-Law enforcement has encountered 2-methyl-AP-237 as an encapsulated powder.
-The National Forensic Laboratory Information System (NFLIS) is a DEA database that collects scientifically verified data on drug items and cases submitted to and analyzed by state, local, and Federal forensic laboratories.
-According to NFLIS-Drug database, there were 21 encounters of 2-methyl-AP-237 in the United States in 2019, 5 encounters in 2020, 48 encounters in 2021, and 3 encounters in 2022 (as of October 2022).
-These encounters involved 2-methyl-AP-237 alone or in combination with other substances.
-The lack of approved medical use and presence of at least ten known overdose deaths associated with the abuse of 2-methyl-AP-237 underscores the potential public health threat posed by its presence in the illicit drug market.
+Law enforcement data indicate that 2-methyl AP-237 has appeared in the U.S. illicit drug market.
+Law enforcement has encountered 2-methyl AP-237 as an encapsulated powder.

+The Drug Enforcement Administration's National Forensic Laboratory Information System (NFLIS) Drug database collects scientifically verified data on drug items and cases submitted to and analyzed by participating federal, state, and local forensic drug laboratories.
+NFLIS-Drug received 21 reports of 2-methyl AP-237 in 2019, 5 in 2020, 49 in 2021, 15 in 2022, 11 in 2023, and 13 in 2024 (reports still pending).
+These reports included identification of 2-methyl AP-237 alone and in combination with other substances.

+The lack of approved medical use and the presence of at least ten known overdose deaths associated with the abuse of 2methyl AP-237 underscore the potential public health threat posed by its presence in the illicit drug market.